Helbiz Inc. (HLBZ) Shares Down Despite Recent Market Volatility

-Helbiz Inc. (NASDAQ: HLBZ)’s stock price has decreased by -4.52 compared to its previous closing price of 0.16.
-However, the company has seen a -17.48% decrease in its stock price over the last five trading sessions.
+Helbiz Inc. (NASDAQ: HLBZ)’s stock price has decreased by -3.62 compared to its previous closing price of 0.15.
+However, the company has experienced a -12.28% decline in its stock price over the last five trading sessions.

 Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”